edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 * Any usernames that are an exact match to your text.
 A "Show posts by {username}" option appears above any posts that have an exact text match at any interaction level.
-Click the username in the message to read that user's posts, responses, and comments.
+Select the username in the message to read that user's posts, responses, and comments.
 For more information about viewing contributions from a specific user, see :ref:`View from Participant`.